Pomegranate, the fruit of life and death

 The pomegranate New Year’s Custom

-To invite good fortune and prosperity in your home, you pick a day in September.
+To invite good fortune and prosperity into your home, you pick a day in September.
 You check the calendar to see when the moon is waxing and then you buy, or you pluck a pomegranate from your own pomegranate tree if you are lucky enough to have one.
 It is important to choose a day that means something to you.
 In Asia Minor, for example, people would get a pomegranate on the 14th of September, when it is the Feast of the Cross for the Greek Orthodox Church.
 They would store it until New Year’s Eve.
 They took it to the church with them and after the morning service, they broke it at the doorstep of their house before they walked in.

 Now, not everyone is religious that way or even a Christian.
 It doesn’t matter.
 Customs and spells are for those that want to use their imagination, to make their manifestations come true more effectively.
 And this is something we are going to talk about a lot in this blog.
 But for now, when you pick your pomegranate you store it until New Year’s Eve.
 It might look like it went bad on the outside.
 It looks dry and wrinkled.
 However, the seeds won’t go bad for at least the next three months.